 INHERENT RISK – Also called the inherent index, inherent risk is the threat a certain risk poses to the organization before mitigation activities are taken into account.
-LogicManager calculates the inherent index by multiplying impact and LIKELIHOOD scores.
+LogicManager calculates the inherent risk by multiplying IMPACT and LIKELIHOOD scores.
 Because it’s often difficult to isolate what effects a risk might have without the controls that are already in place, the evaluation of inherent index is often an educated guess.

 MITIGATION – A process implemented to reduce the likelihood and/or impact of one or more risks.
 Mitigation activities can include nearly anything, from improved training programs to annual employee assessments.
 Mitigation is conducted through mitigation activities, such as CONTROLS.
 See how LogicManager helps companies document, manage, and prioritize control strategies with our Risk Mitigation Tools.

 MONITORING – The process of tracking real performance and comparing it to organizational goals and deadlines.
 While mitigation activities minimize the impact/likelihoods of risks, monitoring activities analyze the effectiveness and relevance of those mitigation activities in order to ensure resources are being allocated appropriately.

 RESIDUAL RISK – Also called the residual index, residual risk is the threat a certain risk poses to the organization after the appropriate mitigation activities are taken into account.
-For this reason, the residual index is always ≤ the inherent index; In a worst-case scenario, the residual index is the same as the inherent index, meaning there are no mitigations in place.
+For this reason, the residual index is always ≤ the inherent index.
+In a worst-case scenario, the residual index is the same as the inherent index, meaning there are no effective mitigations in place.
 This is why, as mentioned in our definition of ASSURANCE, a more effective mitigation activity receives a lower assurance score.
-To get the residual index, we multiply the inherent index by (Assurance / 10).The lower that number, the lower the residual index.
+To get the residual index, we multiply the inherent index by Assurance.The lower that number, the lower the residual index.

 RISK APPETITE – Compare to RISK TOLERANCE.
 A risk appetite is a broad, high-level statement summarizing what risk level management decides the organization can afford to shoulder.
 A (very brief) example of a risk appetite statement is: “[The Company] will not shoulder any risks that have the potential to result in a significant loss of its revenue base.”
 Read our article on risk appetites and risk tolerances for more information.

 RISK IDENTIFICATION – The process of determining which risks are relevant to the organization.
 LogicManager customers have access to a pre-built, fully customizable risk library that facilitates this process.

 RISK TOLERANCE – Compare to RISK APPETITE.
 A risk tolerance is narrower in scope than is a risk appetite, and sets acceptable levels of variation around business objectives.
-It is more actionable than risk appetite, because it is not as high-level.
+It is more actionable than risk appetite because it is not as high-level.
 Consider this sample tolerance statement that relates to our prior example of risk appetite: “[The Company] doesn’t accept risks that have the potential to decrease revenue from its top ten customers by more than 1% in one year.”
-To read more about risk appetites and tolerances, read our eBook, 5 Steps Towards an Actionable Risk Appetite.
+To learn more about risk appetites and tolerances, read our eBook, 5 Steps Towards an Actionable Risk Appetite.

 SAAS – Software-as-a-Service.
 SaaS solutions don’t require on-site installations, they never become obsolete (because they’re constantly being updated), are less expensive than traditional solutions, and have a transparent fee structure.